 Although to the naked eye, the coal ash appears to lie well above the river, Dynegy’s hydro-geological studies show that the ash in the North and Old East Ash Pits extends down as much as 30 and 44 feet respectively, intersecting the water table.

 A comparison of 2011 water table elevations with ash deposits shows that the ash was saturated with groundwater (up to 21 feet in the North Ash Pit in June, 2011).
 Even if the ash pits are capped, groundwater will continue to flow through the toxic material and carry coal ash chemicals into the river

-Dynegy needs to act responsibly and protect the Middle Fork from coal ash pollution.
-The Illinois EPA must require Dynegy to move the contaminated waste from its present location to a properly designed facility on-site, away from the river.
+Dynegy needs to act responsibly and move its contaminated waste out of the floodplain of the Middle Fork of the Vermilion River to a properly-designed facility upland on its property.
 Dynegy also should install modern pollution controls and monitoring.
 This is the only permanent solution that will ensure that area groundwater and surface waters will be protected from future contamination for generations to come.

 One easy way to take action now is to send a letter to State Senator Scott Bennett, State Representative Chad Hays, Danville's Mayor Scott Eisenhauer, and County Board Chair Michael Marron.
 Ask them to call on Governor Rauner and the Director of the Illinois Environmental Protection Agency (IEPA) to tell the IEPA its time to require Dynegy to move its coal ash from the floodplain to a properly-designed facility on its property, away from the river.
 Then send the second letter to the Governor and Director of the IEPA.
 We've created a letter you can use or edit.
 Personalizing your letter will have the most impact.

 Other states are requiring utility companies to relocate their ash, so why aren't we?